Comparison of Exterior Power Operations on Higher K-Theory of Schemes: The lambda -Ring Axioms for Higher Equivariant K -Theory

 on the $r^\mathrm{th}$ \emph{equivariant $K$-group} $K_r(G,X) := K_r(\cP(G,X))$ for any $k \ge 1$ and $r \ge 0$.
 Conjecture~(2.7) in \cite{GRR} predicts that composition of these exterior power operations obeys the usual lambda-ring axiom for composition, see \cite[I \S 1]{FL}.
 The following theorem proves this conjecture.

 Let $P_{k,l}$ denote the universal integral polynomial in $kl$ variables defined for example on page~5 of \cite{FL}.
-It is easy to see that $P_{k,l}$ is homogeneous of degree $kl$ and hence just a multiple of $\lambda^{kl}$ if we discard all monomials in $P_{k,l}$ that are made up of more than one factor.
-If $r > 0$, this simplifies the right-hand side of the formula in the next theorem, as we define the multiplication on $K_r(G,X)$ to be the trivial one.
+It is easy to derive from its definition that $P_{k,l}$ is homogeneous of degree $kl$ and hence just a multiple of $\lambda^{kl}$ if we discard all monomials in $P_{k,l}$ that are made up of more than one factor.
+When $r > 0$, this simplifies the right-hand side of the formula in the next theorem, as we define the multiplication on $K_r(G,X)$ to be the trivial one, as is standard in this context.
+More precisely, let $K(G,X) := \oplus_{r \ge 0} K_r(G,X)$; then, the product~$xy$ of any two elements $x \in K_r(G,X)$ and $y \in K_s(G,X)$ is induced by the tensor product if $r=0$ or $s=0$ and defined to be zero if $r>0$ and $s>0$.
+(The reader interested in a formula for $\lambda^k$ applied to the \emph{external} product $x \smallsmile y \in K_{r+s}(G,X)$ is referred to \cite[Theorem~1.5]{HK}.)